[Set in the northernmost reaches of Asgard, as described in Black Wolf: The Binding of Loki.]

 Choking back a flood of tears, Sigyn nodded.
 “Let me start your dinner,” she said, once again eager to have work to do.
 She stood and looked into the pot that hung over the fire, pleased to see that her father had finished yesterday’s stew.
 He hadn’t been eating well lately, but perhaps this was a good sign.
 She poured some drinking water into the pot to cool it a little and wash out the dried food before collecting some snow and dumping it and the turnip into the pot.

-Sigyn looked at the tough, dried meat and had second thoughts about how well it would cook as one piece.
+Sigyn looked at the hunk of dried meat and had second thoughts about how well it would cook as one piece.
 Her father’s teeth were bad, and if the beef didn’t soften up enough, he wouldn’t be able to eat it.
 However, his axe was not hanging by the door, where he usually kept it.
 It hadn’t fallen and it didn’t seem to be lying anywhere.

 “Father, where’s your axe?”